 Another limitation of our study is the interruption of the recruitment for some months due to the COVID-19 pandemic.
 Recruitment of cases and controls finished in April 2021, more than a year after the vaccination campaign (March 2019).
 However, a study in India showed that 100% of Typbar-TCV recipients across all age groups achieved and maintained sero-protective titers at least two years after vaccination.
 Our results show that protection was high over a 26-month study period.
+Social-distancing and hygiene promotion during the COVID-19 pandemic likely contributed to reduce the transmission risk of typhoid fever and might have contributed to the decrease in incidence observed during the study period in addition to vaccination.

 Further studies should address the duration of protection conferred by the TCV.
-Additionally, a better understanding of the full public health impact of the introduction of the vaccine is required, including the possible impact in reducing the spread of multidrug-resistant strains that significantly increase typhoid case fatality risk.
+Additionally, a better understanding of the full public health impact of the introduction of the vaccine is required, including the possible impact in reducing the spread of multidrugresistant strains that significantly increase typhoid case fatality risk.